Innovation

 Current Research

-• Description: The overall goal of this project is to improving honey bee winter survival and overall colony health through an innovative selective breeding program.
-Breeding by natural selection for tolerance to varroa and DWV resistance may increase colony health, productivity, and winter survival.
+• Description: The overall goal of this project is to improve honey bee winter survival and overall colony health through an innovative selective breeding program.
+Breeding by natural selection for tolerance to Varroa and DWV resistance may increase colony health, productivity, and winter survival.

 • Partners: Meadow Ridge Enterprises Ltd, University of Saskatchewan (VIDO, Food and Bio products, Toxicology, SRC, NRC) NBDC, Canadian Beekeepers, United States Department of Agriculture – Agricultural Research Service (USDA-ARS), Baton Rouge Bee Lab, and California queen producers